PZ LITFEST 2014

 The Litfest team is taking some time off now to relax and recover, but we’ll be getting together again in the Autumn to start planning for next year.
 So do keep in touch: subscribe to our Newsletter (use the link on this page), keep an eye on our Facebook page (we’re Penzance Litfest) and look out for us on Twitter (@PenzanceLitfest).
 We’d be very grateful for feedback: you can use any of these channels to tell us what went well this year and what didn’t, and to give us your ideas for Penzance Litfest 2015.

 The Penzance Literary Festival is a festival for everyone who enjoys words – the written word, the spoken word, the recited word and the sung word too.
 It aims to inspire everyone who attends with the joy of reading, writing and performing, and of watching, listening and discussing with other people.
 Its organizers are committed to providing a litfest that is inclusive, local, affordable and distinctive.

 The 2014 Festival will again have its hub at The Acorn theatre in central Penzance.
-Our other main venues – the Morrab Library, Penlee Coach House, The Exchange gallery, the Lost and Found Cafe in Chapel Street, the Admiral Benbow and The Edge of the World Bookshop – are all close by.
+Our other main venues – the Morrab Library, Penlee Coach House, The Exchange gallery, The Union Hotel and the Lost and Found Cafe in Chapel Street, and The Edge of the World Bookshop – are all close by.
 Because many of the Festival’s venues are small, it’s easy for members of the audience to ask questions and contribute to discussions, making for a very informal and lively atmosphere.
 Festival-goers tell us they have learned a lot and thoroughly enjoyed themselves too.
 If you enjoy words, do come and join us!